ealcobaca/ealcobaca.github.io/_pages/software.md

 title: "Software"
 ---

 I develop software as part of my research and as a hobby.
 I love working on Open Source projects.
-I believe that science must be available to everyone!
+I believe that science must be open to everyone!

 Below you'll find packages/software/scripts that I developed (some of them were made in collaboration).